-The student's tuition and fees are established by the college's Board of Trustees and are subject to change at any time.
+The student's tuition and fees are established by the college's Board of Trustees and are subject to change.

-Failure to make payment at the time of registration for tuition and fees may cause cancellation of your class schedule.
-In the event your schedule is canceled for non-payment, you will not be able to attend OCC unless you re-register and pay immediately, provided that registration and courses are still open for selection.
+Failure to make payment arrangments at the time of registration for tuition and fees may cause cancellation of your class schedule.
+In the event your schedule is canceled for non-payment, you must re-register and provide payment.